 Arroyo Hondo Preserve co-Managers

 John has a great deal of experience when it comes to managing visitor activities and being responsible for overseeing business planning.
 John has a degree in Business Administration from California Polytechnic University in San Luis Obispo, California and experience as a Production manager which comes in handy for scheduling and managing large groups of people.
 In addition to working at the Santa Barbara Botanic Garden, John has three associate degrees from Santa Barbara City College in Nursery Production and Operations, Landscape Contracting, and Landscape Irrigation and owns his own California native plant nursery, Santa Barbara Natives, since 2003.
-John and his wife Jenn have been managing the Arroyo Hondo Preserve for over 8 years.
+John and his wife Jenn have been managing the Arroyo Hondo Preserve since 2005.

 Jennifer is a very social person who has had experience as an event coordinator for Hind, an athletic apparel company in San Luis Obispo, California where she managed and scheduled public events and trade shows.
 Jennifer is a Registered Nurse who has been working at Cottage Hospital since 2003.